Counsellor & Psychologist

-I am pleased to say that I am still seeing existing and new clients in person in our large (and thoroughly sanitised) counselling rooms at 125 St Johns Road, Glebe.
+I am pleased to say that I am seeing existing and new clients in person in our large refurbished (and thoroughly sanitised) counselling rooms at 125 St Johns Road, Glebe.
+In addition, ALL clients are now eligible to speak to their GP about accessing 20 Medicare-rebated face-to-face sessions in a calendar year (in blocks of 6 + 4 + 10) until 30 June 2022 as a result of the 2020 federal budget.

 My preference for telecounselling is to use Zoom teleconferencing software, so in terms of technology you need a relatively new smart phone or a tablet/laptop/PC.
 You also need to find a (semi) private space where we are able to have a confidential counselling session and access to a fast internet network is ideal.
 To maintain privacy, confidentiality and security it is also important that neither party use the chat or record functions as this stored data could then potentially be accessible to others.